 Car manufacturers have to do it?
 They are legislated to look for new ways to reduce their environmental impact.
 So how long will it be before the manufacturers of music systems, TV’s, computers, fridges, washing machines all follow suit and start to advertise that their units are made from recycled materials?
 Could one imagine a future, where your guest presents their mobile phone to their friends at dinner parties proclaiming it doesn’t have recycled plastic parts – could this be a trophy phone?

 At present, it’s possible that people see recycled plastic as second best, lower quality, not up to the mark, but the future of greener mobiles is the way forward.
 With better designs, improved network offerings, more information about sustainability is paving the way for resource survival.

 Mobile Phones suffered the same derisory comments when they entered the marketplace when they first appeared when people were so used to land-phones, now Mobiles out-number their landlocked counterpart.
 Given time we can change to what’s best for us and the planet.
 Once the benefits outweigh the issues at hand, the change will be easy.

-A green mobile phone is just the start, it’s part of the way in reducing your personal carbon footprint.
-Yes, they are small steps towards a carbon-free lifestyle, as recycling plastic makes major economic sense when you learn that it uses less energy and fewer resources.
-It’s all about the concept of change, when the first mobiles came out in 1983 (DynaTAC 8000x) it weighed 11 lbs.
+A green mobile phone is just the start, its part of the way in reducing your personal carbon footprint.
+Yes they are small steps towards a carbon free lifestyle, as recycling plastic makes major economic sense when you learn that it uses less energy and fewer resources.
+It’s all about the concept of change, when the first mobiles came out in 1983 (DynaTAC 8000x) it weighed 1.8 lbs.
 The latest eco phone by Sony Ericcson weighs 120 grams?
 So yes, like it or not greener phones by design, construction and the new moral attitude is the way forward and are certainly here to stay.